josh-works/josh-works.github.io/_posts/parking_lot_consulting/2023-07-14-parking_lot_consulting.md

 I'll help your parking lot fit more vehicles, i'll help your visitors spend less time looking for parking, and overall, they will all appreciate how intentional _you_ are about tending well to your whole lot.

 There's behavior change baked into all of this, but primarily by creating attractive paths and patterns that we most want your customers to use.
 I'm rather opposed to coercion, and even see the existence of some written signs and notifications as a possible failure of good design.

+## What sort of ideas/people/ideas are you implementing?

+Great question - nothing is new under the sun.

+Primarily, I endeavor to appropriately channel three people: Christopher Alexander, Donald Shoup, and Alain Bertaud.

+These individuals are all giants in the 'urbanism space', and have kindly left us detailed written resources for how they would approach a given situation or problem.

+They are consummate professionals, and if you were able to hire any of _them_ to fix these problems, you'd be thrilled for their attention.
+One of them is no longer living, and the other two are busy, so you'll have to settle for engaging with me on this. :)

+Critically, if you could hang out with them, they would all convey to you a sense of:

+1. the issues you perceive related to your parking lot are valid
+2. the issues can be _greatly_ improved, along the way changing the spaces into something healthy, safe, and self-sustaining/supporting, financially and otherwise.